Search by Keyword

 For those who insist that the “Get Back / Let It Be” project was the worst experience of The Beatles' career, and that they were miserable and at each others throats the whole time, I offer the following as evidence to the contrary.
 They were enjoying their experience this month so much that they couldn't resist running through an endless list of oldies, most of them non-originals, that they admired at the time or that they grew up with.
 While there were admittedly some tense moments, even to the point of George temporarily quitting The Beatles, no one can tell me they weren't having any fun at all that January.

 While it had become common practice for The Beatles to blow off some steam in the studio by running through an oldie or two, the looser atmosphere at Twickenham Film Studios, and especially at their more comfortable Apple Studios, habitually led to them busking out any song that popped into any one of their heads at any given time.
 Within this framework came ad-lib renditions of “Bye Bye Love,” “Shake Rattle And Roll,” “Tracks Of My Tears,” “Not Fade Away,” “Rip It Up,” “Blue Suede Shoes,” “You Really Got A Hold On Me,” “Besame Mucho,” “The Walk,” “Lawdy Miss Clawdy” and many, many others.

-While “Maggie Mae” has earned the distinction of being the next-to-shortest song in their catalog (the winner being the 23-second “Her Majesty”), and it being the final cover song they released during their career, it stands as testimony that The Beatles really did enjoy each others company – even during January of 1969.
+While “Maggie Mae” has earned the distinction of being the next-to-shortest song in their catalog (the winner being the 23-second “Her Majesty”), as well as being the final cover song they released during their career, it stands as testimony that The Beatles really did enjoy each other's company – even during January of 1969.